Los Angeles Police Misconduct & Shootings Attorney

 - Disputing police, sheriff and other officer claims that their actions constituted necessary and required force to protect the public and themselves

 - Shining a light on collusion or coverups to hide the evidence of a false arrest or other misconduct

 Police officers vow to serve and protect the public.
 When they abuse their power on the job and wield that authority to injure and even kill people, it is time to hold them accountable.
 When police and jail personnel go too far and take things into their own hands, the attorneys at Taylor & Ring will fight for your rights.

 Call us when Los Angeles police misconduct leaves you injured

-If you or a loved one has been wrongfully injured or mistreated by a police officer in Southern California, don’t be too intimidated to seek justice.
+If you or a loved one has been wrongfully injured or mistreated by a police officer in California, don’t be too intimidated to seek justice.
 Trust the experienced Los Angeles police misconduct lawyers at Taylor & Ring to provide you with the guidance and advocacy your case deserves.
 We will listen to your story and offer our evaluation of your legal options.
 Call 310-776-6390 or complete our contact form today.
 Your first consultation is free.